A fully precessing higher-mode surrogate model of effective-one-body waveforms: Methodology

 \subsection{Domain decomposition}

-Our goal is to build an extensive time-domain surrogate of \seob that can be used to analyze most of the BBH signals we expect to see with current and near-future ground based detectors.
+Our goal is to build an extensive time-domain surrogate of \seob that can be used to analyze most of the BBH signals we expect to see with current and near-future ground-based detectors.
 To accomplish this, we build our model on a mass ratio interval of $q := m_1 / m_2 \in [1,20]$, which encompasses all BBH signals detected to date.
 However, we restrict the spin magnitudes to satisfy $\lvert \chi_{i} \rvert \leq 0.8$ and place no restrictions on the spin tilts.
 This follows the choices made by the recent NR surrogate models~\cite{blackman2017numerical,blackman2017surrogate,Varma:2019csw} for which high spin simulations are rather sparse.
 For the \seob model, where we do not have this restriction, we have explored building surrogates for spin magnitudes up to $1$.
 However, we found that surrogate errors increased rather steeply beyond a spin magnitude of $0.8$ and therefore imposed this spin bound.
 We leave an extension of the surrogate up to extremal spins as future work.
-We construct the surrogate with a duration of $5000 M$ prior to merger.
+We construct the surrogate with a duration of $5000 M$ prior to the merger, which corresponds to around 1 to 3 precession cycles.

 Despite significant experimentation, we were unable to build high-accuracy surrogate models when attempting a global parametric fit over the full parameter space mentioned above.
 This is a common issue for ambitious regression problems, and the general solution is domain decomposition.
 In the domain decomposition approach, we break up the large parameter space into smaller subdomains and build models on each patch.
 The general expectation is that high-accuracy parametric fits over a smaller subdomain will be easier to achieve, since variations in the waveform data pieces are reduced.